This section includes disclosures required by the following acts:

 The ARBV is established under the Architects Act 1991.
 Pursuant to section 46 of the Architects Act 1991, the ARBV is required to exercise its powers and perform its duties under the Act.

 The ARBV is accountable to the Minister for Planning, who is accountable to Parliament and the community for the performance of the ARBV.
-The responsible Minister for the period from 1 July 2021 to 27 June 2022 was the Hon Richard Wynne MP, Minister for Planning.
-The Hon Lizzie Blandthorn MP commenced as Minister for Planning on 27 June 2022.
+The responsible Minister for the period from 1 July 2022 to 4 December 2022 was the Hon Lizzie Blandthorn MP, Minister for Planning.
+The responsible Minister for the period from 5 December 2022 to 30 June 2023 was the Hon Sonya Kilkenny MP, Minister for Planning.
 The Minister for Planning also establishes key governance and performance priorities for the ARBV by issuing a Statement of Expectations.
-In overseeing the performance of the ARBV, the Minister for Planning is supported by the Department of Environment, Land, Water and Planning.
+In overseeing the performance of the ARBV, the Minister for Planning is supported by the Department of Transport and Planning.

 Additionally, the ARBV is required to advise the Minister on the carrying out of its functions under the Act and on any other matter referred to it by the Minister and is subject to any specific written directions given by the Minister.